 It is very rare for lipomas to turn into a cancerous sarcoma.
 It is still important to tell your doctor if your lipoma changes in any way or if you get any new lumps.

-Lipomas (also called lipomata) are fairly common.
-About 1 in 100 people (1%) will develop a lipoma.
+Lipomas are fairly common.
+Around 1 in 100 people (1%) will develop a lipoma.

 We don’t know what causes them, but some people develop them because of an inherited faulty gene.
 This condition is known as familial multiple lipomatosis and is not common.

 People with familial multiple lipomatosis will develop more than one lipoma.
-The exact number they have can vary but it can be several or many.
+The exact number they have can vary but it can be many.

 To make a diagnosis your doctor will feel and look at your lump.
 In most cases your doctor can recognise and diagnose a lipoma easily.
 Sometimes you might need an ultrasound scan of the area.